Amanda Brooke-Webb Counselling

 My approach will always be about you and the relationship we develop together so that you can move towards a more positive way of life.

 I passionately believe that through counselling, adults, young people and children alike can find the space and support to navigate and achieve a healthier way of life.
-This can support a range of mental health difficulties, for example: trauma, anxiety, depression, low moods, low self-esteem, relationship problems and coping mechanisms.
+This can support a range of mental health difficulties, for example: trauma, anxiety, depression, low moods, low self-esteem, relationship problems and coping mechanisms such eating disorders.

 Working with you, I will help you to develop a more resilient, confident, happier future where your mental health is stronger as a result.